The Lewis and Clark National Historical Park

 My taster tray at Rogue Brewery

-For our meal, we split a bowl of their clam chowder – it was delicious!
+I had a bowl of their clam chowder – it was delicious!
 It was super-creamy with lots of chunks of clam, potato and celery and served with yummy bread.
-We also each had a salad.
+I also had a salad.
 I loved the salad, but found that the dressing, a balsamic vinaigrette, was too acidic for me – it made my tongue raw!
 This has happened several times, so I wonder if I’m not just becoming too sensitive to the acidity in salad dressing.
 Fortunately, I don’t have the same bad luck with wine!

 Clam Chowder at the Rogue Brewery

 Rogue Brewery is located out on the pier in Astoria, which means you drive across an old, one-vehicle-width bridge onto the pier.
 It was definitely a strange experience!
 The brewery itself is located in an old cannery building, which they have tried to maintain in its historic state.
 The restrooms are mostly original, and require a walk through an old warehouse area which gives you a great view of what this building once looked like!